Write & Roam travels to the Buddhist Kingdom of Bhutan,

 This trip is limited to TEN people to insure the small group experience.
 To reserve your space you can send me a partially refundable deposit or $850 to Venmo: susan-weis-bohlen (last four of cell are 2096); Zelle: 4109792096; Paypal using the send friends money option to susanweisbohlen@gmail.com; or send a check to Breathe Books, 20 Clarks Lane, Reisterstown, MD 21136.
 If you would like to use a credit card, a 4% fee will be added.

-*India Golden Triangle Tour: March 2-8.
+*India Golden Triangle Tour: March 3-7.

 Optional Add-On.
 Taj Mahal, Delhi, Jaipur, Elephant Rescue, Jewels and Textiles

-On the way to the Taj, we will visit the impressive Agra Fort built by Emperor Akbar over the years 1565 – 1573 with its maze of courtyards, mosques, and private chambers.
-Most of the buildings originally built by Akbar were destroyed and replaced by his grandson Shah Jahan.
+Wednesday, March 4: After breakfast, we make our way to Agra, the home of the Taj Mahal.
+(4 hour drive).
+Upon arrive we visit the Agra Fort built by Emperor Akbar over the years 1565 – 1573 with its maze of courtyards, mosques, and private chambers.
+Most of the buildings originally built by Akbar were destroyed and were replaced by his grandson Shah Jehan.
 The only surviving structure from Akbar’s period apart from the solid sand stone ramparts and the gateway is the Jehangir Mahal.
 It is the biggest private residence in the complex and its architecture indicates strong influences from Hindu overtones.
+Overnight at the hotel.
+GRAND MERCURE

-Next to the temple, a little ways up a hill is the Harshat Mata Temple.
-A tiny place, this temple is dedicated to love, joy and happiness.
-We will pay our respects and perhaps receive a blessing there to carry with us on our journey.
-This 9th- 10th-century temple is dedicated to Harshat Mata, who is considered to be the goddess of joy and happiness for the whole village.
+Adjoining the Chand Baori is the Harshat Mata Temple.
+This 9th-10th century temple is dedicated to Harshat Mata, who is considered to be the goddess of joy and happiness for the whole village.
+Upon arrival check-in at the hotel.
+INDANA PALACE

 Cost: $1299 per person in a shared room (single supplement $395).